 For the safety of workers attempting to fix power outages, solar systems that are connected to the electrical grid are required by utility regulations to shut off during blackouts.
-Solar-World recommends battery backup or traditional generators in places where blackouts occur regularly.
+Solar Alliance recommends battery backup or traditional generators in places where blackouts occur regularly.

 If you suspect that there's a problem with your solar system, the best first step is to contact the solar installation company who originally installed the system.
 They will be the most qualified to troubleshoot the PV system and contact the manufacturer of any equipment that may be malfunctioning.

 Is any maintenance needed for my solar PV system?
 How often should solar panels be cleaned?